Trae Waynes: 2015

-The Minnesota Vikings selected Waynes in the first round (11th overall) of the 2015 NFL Draft.
-Waynes was the first cornerback drafted in 2015 and became the Minnesota Vikings' highest drafted cornerback in franchise history, surpassing 1994 first round pick (18th overall) Dewayne Washington.
+The Minnesota Vikings selected Waynes in the first round (11th overall) of the 2015 NFL draft.
+Waynes was the first cornerback drafted in 2015 and became the Vikings' highest drafted cornerback in franchise history, surpassing 1994 first round pick (18th overall) Dewayne Washington.

-On May 7, 2015, the Minnesota Vikings signed Waynes to a fully guaranteed four-year, $12.94 million contract that includes a signing bonus of $7.67 million.
+On May 7, 2015, the Vikings signed Waynes to a fully guaranteed four-year, $12.94 million contract that includes a signing bonus of $7.67 million.

 Throughout training camp, Waynes competed against Captain Munnerlyn, Terence Newman, and Josh Robinson to be a starting cornerback.
-Head coach Mike Zimmer named Waynes the fourth cornerback on the depth chart to begin the regular season, behind Xavier Rhodes, Terence Newman, and Captain Munnerlyn.
+Head coach Mike Zimmer named Waynes the fourth cornerback on the depth chart to begin the regular season, behind Xavier Rhodes, Newman, and Munnerlyn.

-He made his professional regular season debut in the Minnesota Vikings’ season-opening 20–3 loss at the San Francisco 49ers.
+He made his professional regular season debut in the Vikings' season-opening 20–3 loss at the San Francisco 49ers.
 In Week 9, he recorded four solo tackles and made a season-high two pass deflections during a 21–18 win against the St. Louis Rams.
-Waynes was inactive for the Vikings’ Week 12 loss at the Atlanta Falcons due to an ankle injury.
+Waynes was inactive for the Vikings' Week 12 loss at the Atlanta Falcons due to an ankle injury.
 On December 10, 2015, Waynes earned his first career start as a nickelback after Terence Newman was moved to safety due to multiple injuries.
 Waynes finished the 23–20 loss at the Arizona Cardinals with a season-high five solo tackles and one pass deflection.
 Waynes finished his rookie season in 2015 with 30 combined tackles (26 solo) and four pass deflections in 15 games and one start.
-According to Pioneer Press Vikings beat reporter Chris Tomasson, Waynes was the least-used rookie of Minnesota’s 18 first-round picks since 2000, except linebacker Chad Greenway, who missed his 2006 rookie season due to a knee injury.
+According to Pioneer Press Vikings beat reporter Chris Tomasson, Waynes was the least-used rookie of Minnesota's 18 first-round picks since 2000, except linebacker Chad Greenway, who missed his 2006 rookie season due to a knee injury.

-The Minnesota Vikings finished first in the NFC North with an 11–5 record and earned a playoff berth.
+The Vikings finished first in the NFC North with an 11–5 record and earned a playoff berth.
 On January 10, 2016, Waynes appeared in his first career playoff game and recorded three combined tackles, made two pass deflections, and an interception as the Vikings lost 10–9 to the Seattle Seahawks in the NFC Wildcard Game.
 Waynes was thrust into a pivotal pass defense role during the second half after veteran cornerback Terence Newman suffered an ankle injury.
 On the Seahawks' first series of the third quarter, quarterback Russell Wilson promptly targeted Waynes and attempted a deep pass to rookie wide receiver Tyler Lockett, but it was broken up by Waynes.
 Five plays later on a fourth-and-three situation, Waynes intercepted Wilson at the Vikings' 22-yard line after the ball was tipped by a Seahawks' tight end.